AdobeDocs/journey-optimizer.en/help/using/content-management/gs-generative.md

 >
 >Immerse yourself in a hands-on experience with [our interactive demo](https://experienceleague.adobe.com/en/apps/journey-optimizer/ai-assistant-content-accelerator), designed to let you explore its features firsthand and fully understand its capabilities.

->[!IMPORTANT]
->
->Before starting using this capability, read out related [Guardrails and Limitations](#generative-guardrails).
-></br>
->
->You must agree to a [user agreement](https://www.adobe.com/legal/licenses-terms/adobe-dx-gen-ai-user-guidelines.html) before you can use the AI Assistant in Adobe Journey Optimizer for Content Acceleration.
-For more information, contact your Adobe representative.

 The AI Assistant in Adobe Journey Optimizer for Content Acceleration, powered by Microsoft Azure OpenAI and Adobe Firefly, brings proactive content variation suggestions for text and images.
 It is available for email, Push and SMS channels.
 This new capability provides a prompt based text and image generation.
 Image generation is managed with Adobe Firefly.

 Use the AI Assistant in Adobe Journey Optimizer for Content Acceleration to optimize your message's impact by experimenting with different main titles and images.
 Generate multiple variant and build an experiment to compare them.
 Leveraging Journey Optimizer Content Experiment, you can define multiple message treatments in order to measure which one performs best for your target audience.
 You can choose to vary the delivery content, or subject.
 The message audience is randomly allocated to each treatment to determine which one works best in terms of the specified metric.
 Learn more about Content Experiment in [this section](../content-management/content-experiment.md).

+>[!IMPORTANT]
+>
+>* Before starting using this capability, read out related [Guardrails and Limitations](#generative-guardrails).
+>
+>
+>* You must agree to a [user agreement](https://www.adobe.com/legal/licenses-terms/adobe-dx-gen-ai-user-guidelines.html) before you can use the AI Assistant in Adobe Journey Optimizer for Content Acceleration.
+For more information, contact your Adobe representative.

+## Access the AI Assistant Content Accelerator {#generative-access}

 To access the AI Assistant in Adobe Journey Optimizer for Content Acceleration feature, users need to be granted the **Generate Content** permission.
 [Learn more](../administration/permissions.md)

 +++  Learn how to assign Content generation related permissions